Estonian identity card: Infineon's RSA key generation flaw

 In August 2017, a security threat was discovered that affected 750,000 ID and e-residency cards issued between 16 October 2014 and 26 October 2017.

 It was reported that a code library developed by Infineon, which had been in widespread use in security products such as smartcards and TPMs, had a flaw (later dubbed the ROCA vulnerability) that allowed private keys to be inferred from public keys.
 As a result, all systems depending upon the privacy of such keys were vulnerable to compromise, such as identity theft or spoofing.
-Affected systems include 750,000 Estonian national ID cards, and Estonian e-residency cards.
+Affected systems include 750,000 Estonian national ID-cards, and Estonian e-residency cards.

 On 2 November 2017, the Estonian government decided to suspend the affected certificates on the midnight of November 3.
-For the next five months until 31 March 2018 (incl.), the holders of the suspended certificates were still able to update their ID cards at PPA customer service points and remotely over the internet.
-On 1 April 2018, the certificates of the non-renewed ID cards were revoked and the renewal service for the affected ID cards was discontinued.
+For the next five months until 31 March 2018 (incl.), the holders of the suspended certificates were still able to update their ID-cards at PPA customer service points and remotely over the internet.
+On 1 April 2018, the certificates of the non-renewed ID-cards were revoked and the renewal service for the affected ID-cards was discontinued.
 The governments decision to postpone the revocation of the affected certificates and allowing the remote renewal of suspended certificates have been criticized for not being in compliance with eID legal requirements.

-The incident resulted in a litigation process as the ID card manufacturer Gemalto failed to inform the Estonian state about the vulnerability in a timely manner.
-In February 2021, it was reported that Gemalto and the Estonia state reached a compromise agreement, with Gemalto agreeing to pay the state 2.2 million EUR in compensation.
+The incident resulted in a litigation process as the ID-card manufacturer Gemalto failed to inform the Estonian state about the vulnerability in a timely manner.
+In February 2021, it was reported that Gemalto and the Estonian state reached a compromise agreement, with Gemalto agreeing to pay the state 2.2 million EUR in compensation.

 Security flaws in key management

-There have been several isolated cases of security flaws being discovered in the ID card key management process.
-In particular, in some cases, contrary to the security requirements, the ID card manufacturer Gemalto had generated private keys outside the chip.
-In several cases, copies of the same private key have been imported in the ID cards of different cardholders, allowing them to impersonate each other.
+There have been several isolated cases of security flaws being discovered in the ID-card key management process.
+In particular, in some cases, contrary to the security requirements, the ID-card manufacturer Gemalto had generated private keys outside the chip.
+In several cases, copies of the same private key have been imported in the ID-cards of different cardholders, allowing them to impersonate each other.
 In addition, as a result of a separate flaw in the manufacturing process, corrupted RSA public key moduli have been included in the certificates, which in one case led to the full recovery of the corresponding private key.